scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 to use types to decide which transformation to apply to each value.

-# How do tuples evolve in Scala 3 ?
+# How do tuples evolve in Scala 3?

 ## Size limit

-Probably the most well know limitation of tuples in Scala 2 was the restriction to 22 for the number of elements.
+Probably the most well known limitation of tuples in Scala 2 was the restriction to 22 for the number of elements.

 ```scala